fabianlee/spring-boot-web-with-spring-cloud-vault/README.md

  Vault sidecar by using the Cloud Vault libraries.
 Generally, it is preferrable to communicate direcly to Vault so no intermediate secret representations are stored.

+blog installing a dev Vault server into a Kubernetes cluster:

+blog describing this Java Spring Boot web app:

 # Adding Vault sidecar

 Even though the Spring Cloud Vault libraries allow a Spring application to fetch secrets directly from a Vault server,